 Problem #1 : Uneven product distribution over the buckets

 This conveyor infeed problem is often a design issue.
-This problem often arises when product is being fed at right angle to the conveyor.
+This problem often arises when product is being fed at a right angle to the conveyor.
 If unaddressed, the uneven product flow can cause uneven wear on the bucket surfaces, and may also result in overfilling of the buckets and spillage.
 Good equipment design, such as equipping the conveyor with bias-cut infeed chutes, can prevent this problem.

 Problem #2: Overfilling the buckets